 The management of pension schemes is also subject to other laws which, directly or indirectly, address pension provision but arise from other areas of law, such as employment or social security.
-Until the UK leaves the European Union (EU), European regulations and directives can also impact on pension schemes and may do so even after the UK leaves the EU.
+The UK has now the European Union (EU), but European regulations and directives may continue to impact on pension schemes.